Political Science (POLI) 342Back to courses | Print page

 - Distinguish between and analyze the politics of three types of political systems: industrialized democracies, former and current Communist regimes, and the Third World.

-- Discuss and compare states according to their historical evolution, political culture and political participation, state institutions and form of government, and public policy.
+- Compare states according to their historical evolution, political culture and political participation, state institutions, form of government, and public policy.

-- Discuss, in detail, the politics of the states and political systems addressed in the course.
+- Describe, the important details of the political systems addressed in the course.

-- Discuss the impact of globalization on the states covered in the course.
+- Analyze the impact of globalization on the states covered in the course.

 To receive credit for POLI 342, you must achieve a grade of at least “D” (50 percent) on the final exam and an overall course grade of at least 50%.
 The weighting of the composite grade is as follows: